 Prior to joining the Schott Foundation, Dr. Bishop was the Director of Strategic Initiatives for the Partnership for 21st Century Skills (P21), a national advocacy organization that promotes 21st century readiness in 18 partner states.

 Before P21, Dr. Bishop was Director of Education for the National Association of Latino Elected & Appointed Officials (NALEO) Educational Fund.
-In that capacity, he was responsible for the overall design, implementation and development of education policy institutes and governance training opportunities for Latino elected officials across the United States.
+In that capacity, he was responsible for the overall design, implementation and development of education policy institutes and leadership training opportunities for Latino elected officials across the United States.

 Dr. Bishop serves on a number of boards, including the Center for Teaching Quality.
 He has an extensive education policy background, serving in numerous positions, including as a governor appointed member of the California Postsecondary Education Commission (CPEC).
 He has a bachelor’s degree in Communication and Media Studies from California State University, Chico and a M.A. and Ph.D. in Educational Leadership, Policy and Organizations from the University of California, Santa Barbara.